Strouwi-BV/functional_documentation/Writerside/topics/Users.md

 #### Statute

-You will need to set a statute for this new employee.
-This statute represents the required hours to work each week.
-The current possible options are 38 hours or 40 hours which are set default by configuration .
-You will also be able to enter a standard weekly work-schedule for this person.
+You can enter a statute here and this is a required input field.
+What you enter here had no underlying consequences.

 ### Modify a user